seamile/jsonfmt/README.md

 - options:

-     - `-h, --help `:  show this help message and exit
+     - `-h, --help`: show this help message and exit.
      - `-c`: compression the json object in the files or stdin.
-     - `-O`:  overwrite the formated json object into the json file.
+     - `-O`: overwrite to the json file.
-     - `-p JSONPATH`:  output part of json object via the json path (Use `/` to separate different levels).
+     - `-p JSONPATH`: output part of json object via jsonpath.
+     - `-v`: show the version.

 ## Example

+In the file example.json there is a compressed json object.

 1. Pretty print from json file.